ASA24® Frequently Asked Questions (FAQs)

 Can the ASA24 system be used to enter food record data?

-All of the 2016 versions of the ASA24 system can be used to collect food records.
-All previous versions collect 24-hour recalls only, and in those versions, Respondents are prompted to report intake for the previous day or the past 24 hours.
+Yes.
+Since the 2016 versions of ASA24, the system can be used to collect food records.
+All previous versions collected 24-hour recalls only.

-Yes, Respondents can be redirected from a study Website to the ASA24 Respondent Website so that they can complete their recalls or records without having to log in directly to the ASA24 system.
-When Respondents complete their recalls or records and exit the ASA24 system, they will be redirected back to the study Website.
-In this situation, the Researcher will register the study, manage study logistics, and access analytic output files by way of the Researcher Website as they would with any ASA24 study.
-To find out more about this option, please contact the ASA24 Support Team.
+Yes, respondents can be redirected from a study Website to the ASA24 Respondent Website so that they can complete their recalls or records without having to log in directly to the ASA24 system.
+To find out more about the single sign-on option, please view our webpage with information about costs associated with using ASA24.
 There is a nominal charge per study to set this up.

 When will study participants be able to access the ASA24 system to complete their recalls or records?

-If a Respondent forgets their username or password, they should contact the research team for the study they are involved with.
-Researchers can manage their respondent accounts on the Researcher website.
+If a respondent forgets their username or password, they should contact the research team for the study they are involved with. researchers can manage their respondent accounts on the Researcher Website.
 NCI and the ASA24 Help desk cannot interact with or support study respondents.
-NCI and the ASA24 Help Desk does not have access to any contact information or identifying information for Respondents.
+NCI and the ASA24 Help Desk does not have access to any contact information or personally identifiable information for respondents.

-Do the Spanish (U.S. version only) or French (Canadian 2016 version only) versions of the ASA24 system require separate registration?
+Do the Spanish (U.S. version only) or French (Canadian 2016 and 2018 versions only) versions of the ASA24 system require separate registration?

-No, Researchers do not need to specify the language that will be used by Respondents when registering a study.
-Rather, when a Respondent accesses the Respondent Website, he or she will have the option of completing recalls in languages available for that version.
-Note that even though study Respondents may complete their recalls in Spanish or French, information on the Researcher Website, including all data in reports and analytic files, is available in English only.
+No, researchers do not need to specify the language that will be used by respondents when registering a study.
+Rather, when a respondent accesses the Respondent Website, he or she will have the option of completing recalls in languages available for that version.
+Regardless of the language used to complete the recall, information on the Researcher Website, including all data in reports and analytic files, is available in English only.

 Can the ASA24 system be used with children?